How should I get started as a new student?

 One way we provide support at the system-level is through technology support, including this Help Desk Portal.
 You can use this portal to find information and answers to any questions you have about school technology resources, and to contact the Help Desk for any additional support.
 Feel free to use this portal whenever you need help with school technology resources, including as you settle in now as a new student.
 We strongly recommend you bookmark this Help Desk Portal for future reference.

-If you sign in to this portal with your school account, you will be able to see articles specific to your institution and needs as a student.
+Make sure to sign in to this portal with your school account so that you can see all articles specific to your institution and needs as a student.
 You can also keep track of any requests you submit to the Help Desk through this portal.

 Step 4: Check your school's IT policies and tech requirements